The Dry Corridor

 The goal is to ensure food security by stabilizing access and consumption of food for families affected by climate shocks and coronavirus.

-Children across the Dry Corridor get school meals with help from WFP.
+Children across the Dry Corridor receive nutritious school meals with help from WFP.
 Sometimes, it’s the only meal they’ll have in a day.

 Food for Assets